ariqfadlan/carakan-ai-server/README.md

 carakan.ai is an application for implementing Deep Learning with CNN algorithm in order to classify Javanese Script called _hanacaraka._
 This model only include the main script, so-called _aksara nglegena_, which is consist of 20 single letters.
-Pre-trained model are avaiable to try.
+Pre-trained model is avaiable to try.

 ---